HVAC Training Programs & Certification in Illinois (IL)

 While students will be prepared to sit for EPA section 608 certification and two HVAC Excellence exams at the end of the first course of study, the second course adds additional preparation for a third HVAC Excellence employment-ready exam.

-Sample some of the courses in the curriculum: blueprint reading, residential and commercial wiring, introduction to refrigeration, residential air conditioning, residential furnaces, heat pumps & geothermal, light commercial refrigeration, duct fabrication, and sheet metal for HVAC/R, among others.
+Sample some of the courses in the curriculum: blueprint reading; residential and commercial wiring; introduction to refrigeration; residential air conditioning; residential furnaces; heat pumps & geothermal; light commercial refrigeration; duct fabrication; and sheet metal for HVAC-R, among others.

 • Location: East Peoria, IL

-• Accreditation: PAHRA; Higher Learning Commission
+• Accreditation: PAHRA; Higher Learning Commission (HLC)

 • Expected Time to Completion: AAS (two years); certificate (varies)